normanlorrain/magic-lantern/README.md

 Supports *png* and *jpg*.  *PDF* files are also supported; each page is internally converted to an image file.

 You can specify a single directory/folder for the images, or organise them into folders and provide a configuration file to control the sequence of images.
-This sequence is called the "*slide show*"
+This sequence is called the "*slide show*".